recursion/recursions-laboratory/README.md

 ## recursions-laboratory
 A simple react application for sharing things about myself, and the projects I have built.
+A bit of a portfolio site if you will.

 This site was built in a rather ad-hoc fashion, with a focus on getting something up and running, rather than long-term maintainability.
 There are no tests (not that many are needed).